oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/installation/_index.md

 Use the `helm install` command to install the operator Helm chart.
 As part of this, you must specify a "release" name for the operator.

-You can override default configuration values in the operator Helm chart by doing one of the following:
+You can override default configuration values in the chart by doing one of the following:

 - Creating a custom YAML file containing the values to be overridden, and specifying the `--value` option on the Helm command line.
 - Overriding individual values directly on the Helm command line, using the `--set` option.

-You supply the `–namespace` argument from the `helm install` command line to specify the namespace in which the operator should be installed.
+You supply the `–-namespace` argument from the `helm install` command line to specify the namespace in which the operator will be installed.
 If not specified, then it defaults to `default`.
-If the namespace does not already exist, then Helm will automatically create it (and create a default service account in the new namespace), but will not remove it when the release is deleted.
-If the namespace already exists, then Helm will re-use it.
+If the namespace does not already exist, then Helm will automatically create it (and create a default service account in the new namespace), but will not remove it when the release is uninstalled.
+If the namespace already exists, then Helm will use it.
 These are standard Helm behaviors.

-Similarly, you may override the default `serviceAccount` configuration value to specify which service account in the operator's namespace, the operator should use.
+Similarly, you may override the default `serviceAccount` configuration value to specify a service account in the operator's namespace, the operator will use.
 If not specified, then it defaults to `default` (for example, the namespace's default service account).
 If you want to use a different service account, then you must create the operator's namespace and the service account before installing the operator Helm chart.

 For example, using Helm 3.x: